okfn/opendefinition/source/open-definition-dev.markdown

     trademarks, in line with recent licenses.
 (Same issue was noted by Stefano Zacchiroli in his email to us.)

+    HL: formerly addressed by "6.
+Integrity"

 ##### 1.2.3 Access and Restrictions

 The **license** may require the work to be available in a conveniently modifiable form.
 The license may prohibit technological restrictions.

+    HL: this is new

 #### 1.3 Recommendations for Open Licenses